Updated on 2025-09-08 GMT+08:00

 Configure the parameters as follows:

-• Connection name of the NIC: The connection name of the NIC obtained in 1.
+• connection-name-of-the-network-interface: The connection name of the network interface obtained in 1.
 In this example, the connection name is Wired connection 1.

 Example commands: